Image Description: The image above is a still of a video animation scene of a disabled student applying for

 About Accommodations for Students with Disabilities

 In order to ensure that students with disabilities are aware of the process by which they should request and receive disability accommodations, the Disability and Learning Resource Center (DLRC) recommends that faculty include the following statement on their course syllabi.
 The statement emphasizes that a student's first step in discussing or requesting disability accommodations should be contacting the DLRC.
 Once students have initiated contact with the DLRC, their disability documentation will be reviewed and a plan for reasonable accommodations/adjustments will be made.
-Once accommodations are approved through DLRC, students will receive a letter(s) outlining approved accommodations that they must present to their instructors before any accommodations are implemented.
-The DLRC will work with the instructor as needed to implement the approved accommodations.
+Once accommodations are approved through DLRC and students have requested faculty letters, the DLRC will send the accommodation letters directly to both students and faculty.
+The DLRC will work with instructors as needed to implement the approved accommodations.
 Instructors should encourage students who report disabilities to come to the DLRC and should not approve, deny, or provide accommodations/adjustments themselves.
 Instructors are encouraged to contact staff at the DLRC at any time (see contact info below) with questions about these statements or about the provision of accommodations to students with disabilities.

 Syllabus Statement for Accommodations for Students with Disabilities

 Accommodations for Students with Disabilities:

 SAIC is committed to full compliance with all laws regarding equal opportunities for students with disabilities.
-Students with known or suspected disabilities, such as a Reading/Writing Disorder, ADD/ADHD, and/or a mental health condition who think they would benefit from assistance or accommodations should first contact the Disability and Learning Resource Center (DLRC) by phone at 312.499.4278 or email at firstname.lastname@example.org.
+Students with known or suspected disabilities, such as a Reading/Writing Disorder, ADHD, and/or a mental health condition who think they would benefit from assistance or accommodations should first contact the Disability and Learning Resource Center (DLRC) by phone at 312.499.4278 or email at firstname.lastname@example.org.
 DLRC staff will review your disability documentation and work with you to determine reasonable accommodations.
 They will then provide both you and your instructor with a letter outlining your approved accommodations.
 You should contact the DLRC as early in the semester as possible.
 The DLRC is located on the 13th floor of 116 S Michigan.

 DLRC Support and Information Available for Faculty and Departments